rlizbett/01-horiseon_accessibility/README.md

 ## Your Task

-Be sure to review the [Homework Guide](./Homework-Guide/README.md) before you start working on this assignment!
-This week is an odd-numbered week, so your homework is an on-the-job ticket&mdash;meaning that you'll begin with starter code that you need to modify.

-**Refactoring** existing code (improving it without changing what it does) to meet a certain set of standards or to implement a new technology is a common task for front-end and junior developers.
-For this particular homework assignment, a marketing agency has hired you to refactor an existing site to make it more accessible.

-> **Important**: When working with someone else's code, you should adhere to the **Scout Rule**&mdash;always leave the code a little cleaner than when you found it.

 An increasingly important consideration for businesses, web **accessibility** ensures that people with disabilities can access a website using assistive technologies like video captions, screen readers, and braille keyboards.
 Accessibility is good for business&mdash;for one thing, accessible sites rank higher in search engines like Google.
 It also helps companies avoid litigation, which might arise if people with disabilities can't access a website.

 Accessibility can include complex requirements, but your tech lead has given you a small list of specific criteria for this project.
 These criteria are documented in the Acceptance Criteria section.